LysandreJik/omegle-crawler-node/README.md

 # omegle-crawler-node

 Node library to connect to and interact with the Omegle website.
+This library includes support for captcha solving, as well as video chat.

 ## Getting started